ElenaKhlebnikova/portfolio/README.md

 # 💼Portfolio

 Welcome to Portfolio repository!
-This is my portfolio website which showcases projects I have worked on.
+This is my portfolio website which showcases my experience.